douglasgreen/pagemaker/README.md

   - `Models/`: Contains PHP classes that represent the application's data structures and interact with the database.
   - `Views/`: Contains templates or view files for rendering the user interface.
   - `Helpers/`: Contains reusable helper functions or classes.
-  - `Config/`: Contains configuration files for the application.
+  - `Config/`: Contains configuration file loaders for the application.

 - `config/`: This directory contains configuration files in INI format.
   - `app/`: Contains application configuration files.